jfwang8113/KevinBastianYang.github.io/research.md

 - Web Server  , March 2018 - July 2018

 Built a web server for the computational prediction and functional analysis of arsenic binding proteins in human cells.
-People can access the server to find the motif.
+People can access to the server to find the motif.
 Corresponding work is currently summarized.

 - Web Development & Data Collection & Model Construction  , March 2017 - March 2018